Europeans in Oceania: Nauru

 Their independence granted them full control of the phosphate reserves, which made Nauru the second richest country in the world by the early 1980s.
-Their meteoric rise was profiled by the New York Times in 1982.
+Their meteoric rise was profiled by The New York Times in 1982.

 Nauru's phosphate was shipped into the port of Geelong in Victoria, Australia, leading to the Nauruans forging strong connections with that state's capital city, Melbourne.
 In 1977, they built the Nauru House on Little Collins Street.
 The high rise tower helped generate revenue for Nauru through renters.
 It briefly became Melbourne's tallest building, however, it was never tall enough to take the mantle as Australia's tallest building, with the taller MLC Centre in Sydney completed just a few months earlier.

 By the late 1990s, Nauru's phosphate industry had severely declined, leaving the country in financial ruin.

 The Australian government launched the Pacific Solution in 2001, which was intended to deter asylum seekers from making boat trips to Australia by denying them access to their processing facilities.
 The government faced a difficult task in finding Oceanian states who were willing to co-operate with them on the Pacific Solution.
 Unsuccessful approaches were made to Fiji, French Polynesia, Palau, Tonga and Tuvalu.
-The Pacific Solution avoided immediate collapse on September 10, 2001, when Nauru signed a Statement of Principles and First Administrative Agreement (FAA) with Australia.
+The Pacific Solution avoided immediate collapse on 10 September 2001, when Nauru signed a Statement of Principles and First Administrative Agreement with Australia.
 It meant they agreed to host not only 283 intercepted Hazara Afghan asylum seekers, but also 237 other asylum seekers intercepted by the Royal Australian Navy, and to consider Australian requests to host further groups of asylum seekers.
 The Nauruans were financially rewarded by Australia for agreeing to hold the asylum seekers.
 Nauru's detention center program has had several cessations and re-establishments since late 2001, and was still active for most of the 2010s.
 A reason for its continued presence is due to Nauru's concern over losing much-needed aid from Australia.